Facility Search Criteria Help

 Use to search for information in a particular city.
 Be sure to try all possible variations and alternate spellings (e.g., try both Saint Louis and St. Louis).
 To search for facilities or permits in a particular city, you must also specify a state using the State dropdown menu.

-Choose a state from the dropdown menu.
-Hold down the CTRL key to select multiple states.
+Choose a state, or multiple, from the dropdown menu.
 You may not combine a state search with a region search.
 It is recommended that you not combine a state search with a ZIP code search.

 The RCRA state district the facility is located within.
 After you choose a state, the State District dropdown menu is populated with state-specific district options.
 This list of districts is not populated when multiple states are selected.